- N15, ITTC1, PLYMOUTH SCIENCE PARK, DAVY ROAD

 Research Fellow in Medical Statistics

-Dr Doyo Gragn Enki joined Plymouth University in June 2013 as a Research Fellow in Medical Statistics.
+Dr Doyo Gragn Enki joined University of Plymouth in June 2013 as a Research Fellow in Medical Statistics.
 Previously, he worked as Research Associate at The Open University, UK (2011-2013), where he studied his PhD.
 He also held a Lecturer position at Jimma University, Ethiopia (2000-2004), and also worked as Statistician at Development Bank of Ethiopia (1997-2000).

 2011 - PhD in Statistics, The Open University, UK.

 Thesis title: Interpretable and fast dimension reduction of multivariate data